Inside the Peshawar school | Pictures | Reuters

 A boy stands where people said Taliban gunmen burnt a car to block a road outside the Army Public School, whicmore

-A photograph lies on the auditorium floor of the Army Public School, which was attacked by Pakistan Taliban gumore
+An army soldier stands in the Army Public School, which was attacked by Taliban gunmen, in Peshawar, December more

 Rescue team members go through debris inside the Army Public School, which was attacked by Taliban gunmen, in more